Pink Power: Mammograms Can Save Lives

 When breast cancer is detected early, you may have more treatment options.

-Every day, Dr. O’Connell studies images captured during mammograms.
-When she detects a tiny mass—so small no one felt it—there is no doubting the test's importance.
+Every day, we study images captured during mammograms.
+When we detect a tiny mass—so small no one felt it—there is no doubting the test's importance.
 In cases like that, without a mammogram, the woman would not have known she had cancer until the lump was larger and required aggressive care.

 If you’re age 40 or over, you need a mammogram every year.